 Why We Love This Recipe

-I love a recipe that uses one pot, and that I can just throw in the oven after lunch and dinner is done.
+I love a recipe that uses one pot with simple ingredients that I can just throw in the oven after lunch, return a few hours later, and dinner is done.

-Like my roasted chicken recipe.
-Put that baby in the oven and I get a whole 90 minutes to workout, or do whatever I need to do.
+My roasted chicken recipe is another favorite.
+Put that baby in the oven and I get a whole 90 minutes to workout or do whatever I need to do.

-And the end result is a delicious, fall-off-the-bone pork roast.
+The end result of the recipe I’m sharing today is a delicious, fall-off-the-bone pork roast.
 It ends up being kind of like a shredded pork dish, that’s how tender it is.

 I also love anything that uses whole garlic.
 My husband and I both like to eat the garlic whole, after it has been roasting in all the seasonings and pork juices.
 It is soooo good.

 I also highly recommend a farm fresh, good quality pork.
 If you’ve ever eaten pork and didn’t like it – thought it tasted too fatty, or not tender enough, it may have just been low quality pork.
-I was never a big pork fan until my local store started carrying pork from a farm near by.
-Now I look forward to our pork roasts just about every week!
+I was never a big pork fan until my local store started carrying pork from a farm nearby.
+Now I make this pork roast nearly every week and look forward to it!

 More Fall/Winter Recipes from the Homestead